-It is composed of three 2-year old, two 3-year old and two 4-year old classrooms, with a total enrollment of more than 100 children and 16 certified staff members.
+It is composed of three 2-year old, two 3-year old and three 4-year old classrooms, with a total enrollment of more than 120 children and 18 certified staff members.

 The hours of operation are five days a week, 7:50-3:00 p.m.

-Part-time options are also offered for ANP-2 and ANP-3 (3 days).
+Part-time options are also offered for ANP-2 (3 days).